escapedcat/resize-example/README.md

 # resize example

-Just an example hwo to call a function on different breakpoints.
+Just an example how to call a function on different breakpoints.

 ## Dependencies